Welcome, Jacqueline! Thank you for submitting your investment

 The Contractor will create this package within an 8-week time frame.

 1.2 Schedule.
-The Contractor will begin work on July 26th, 2022 and must finish the work by Sept.
-20th, 2022.
+The Contractor will begin work on Feb 11th, 2023 and plans to finish the work by April 8th, 2023.
 The client agrees that any work beyond this date may require additional compensation.
 The Contractor will not work beyond this date without reaching an agreement on the terms of the additional time needed.